Grin-42/PingConnectivityTester/README.md

 <br>
 ## **Script tips:**

+-Open PingLog.txt in either Sublime Text or Notepad++.
+Opening it in Notepad will lock the file and prevent logs from writing to it.

+-Copy+paste the code into Powershell ISE as opposed to downloading the script.
+It is simplest to modify variables and start/stop the script as needed from ISE.
+To start it ctrl+a the code and run it with F8 or the Run Selection button at the top.
+To stop it push the Stop Operation button.

 -It is useful to run this from at least two devices on the network simultaneously.
 This greatly helps determine local issues at different parts of the network.

 -If there is a switch between the source PC and the router it is a good idea to either add the switch IP or IP of another device connected to the switch in $additionalIPs.